Getting started—Benchmarking an algorithm (generating data) with Python

 where the “1” is used as the above budget_multiplier when using example_experiment_complete.py.

-5. inspect the figures (and tables) generated by cocopp.main, see also Getting started—Analysing and comparing results (postprocessing).
+5. inspect the figures (and tables) generated by cocopp.main, see also Getting started—Analysing and comparing results (postprocess).

 6. when using the downloaded example, ideally, add an algorithm to compare with in the call to cocopp.main as shown above (last line).
 The choice depends on the used test suite and preference.